5 Steps To Effectively Managing Your Team’s Workload

 That’s what makes a low retention rate such an important metric to measure.
 It’s also what makes employee engagement important to the process.
 An engaged team member is less likely to feel a sense of dissatisfaction that could prompt them to start looking for another job.

 The more your employees can get done in a day, the more productive your team — and your business as a whole — will be.
-But it’s not just about the sheer amount of tasks your employees finish.
+But it’s not just about the sheer volume of tasks your employees finish.
 It’s also about the quality of their work.

 Employee engagement plays a role in both the number of jobs your team can accomplish and the quality of the work they give.
 Engagement, in essence, makes your team more productive.